-This post is based on a question that I answered recently on Avvo.
-The question and answer – which pertain to adding a new co-founder to an existing corporation – are paraphrased below.
+This post is based on a question about how to add a co-founder to a corporation that I answered recently on Avvo.
+The question and answer are paraphrased below.

-A. The term “co-founder” has little or no significance in this context.
+A. The term “add a co-founder” has little or no significance in this context.

 What you apparently want to do is to associate with the corporation a third individual who will have rights equal to those of the two individual already so associated.
 This means, in all likelihood, that, at the least, you will need to:

-- Have the board of directors approve resolutions authorizing the issuance of shares (which might require amending the Articles of Incorporation) and, perhaps, appointing the third individual as an officer
+- Have the board of directors approve resolutions authorizing the issuance of shares.
+(This might require amending the Articles of Incorporation.)
+Perhaps the board will want to appoint the third individual as an officer.

-- Have the third individual appointed or elected as a director by the board or the shareholders, as applicable (which may require that the bylaws be amended) and document such action appropriately
+- Have the third individual appointed or elected as a director by the board or by the shareholders.
+(This may require that the bylaws be amended.)

 - Issue a share certificate and update the share transfer ledger